MicroMidi/VOX-Adio-Air-MIDI-Footswitch/README.md

 # Adio-MIDI-Footswitch
 # BLE MIDI Footswitch Project for VOX Adio Air GT/BS Amp

 This project is intended to build a simple wireless footswitch for the Vox Adio Air GT/BS Amp based on the ESP32 microcontroller with integrated Bluetooth funtionality.
-In the current version the code supports two buttons: The first button is implemented to increment the effect-nummber, the second button to decrement the effect-number.
+In the current version the code supports two buttons: The first button is implemented to increment the effect-number, the second button to decrement the effect-number.
 A long press on the increment-button sets the effect back to the first bank in the Adio Amp.

 A seven segment LED-display shows the current effect that is selected, another optional LED toogles on/off with every button-press event.